mdarmstr/fbd/MEDA/Examples/Networkmetrics/Class/README.txt

 	- lab: labels of the variables.

+- data_proc.xslx: csv file for the GUI.

-- run.m: Script to perform the EDA using the MEDA Toolbox commands.
+- Script.mlx: Live Script to perform the EDA using the MEDA Toolbox commands.
 To run the script, the current directory should be the one where the script is stored.

 - MapasRedLab3.4(A4).pdf: Diagram with the network topology (in Spanish).

-- html: web version of the example